huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 If you spend your time chasing butterflies, they'll fly away.
 But if you spend your time making/mending a beautiful garden, the butterflies will come.
+Attract, not chase.
 [You should be too busy working on your grass to notice others is greener.
 Water your own grass.](https://www.reddit.com/r/GetMotivated/comments/fk2pol/image_im_too_busy_working_on_my_own_grass_to/) Focus on bettering yourself.